ISI-MIP/attrici/README.md

 Constructed from tas, tasskew and tasrange
 To do in postprocessing

-#### tasrange
-With Rice distribution
-FIXME: does not seem to find and remove trend.
-A lot of grid cells fail.

-#### tasskew
-data checked
-Works using Beta distribution

-#### rsds
-Deviationg approach from Lange et al. 2019, using Normal distribution This is because the yearly cycle is handled inherently here, so no need for specific treatment.
-FIXME: produces unrealistic incoming radiation below zero.
-Needs a different approach

-#### rlds
-data checked
-Works using Normal distribution
-Needs a restart to finish some hanging runs

 #### pr
 Works with Gamma distribution
 FIXME: Needs checks as current version is not working at low latitudes